 2014-15 University Prize Instructorship

 University Prize Instructorships, sponsored by the Graduate School of Arts and Sciences, awards a $6,000 stipend to students to design and teach upper-division courses in their field of research.
 Enrollment is limited to 20 undergraduate students.
 Instructorships are awarded to exceptional doctoral candidates who have made substantial progress toward their degree.
 Five instructorships will be awarded.
-The application will be available beginning December 3 and must be submitted by February 6, 2014.
+The 2014 application deadline has passed.
+Please check back in fall 2014 for information about the next application cycle.

 View recent winners and their course titles to get a better sense of the courses that get approved.